-- Language and Literacy plans in the Foundation Stage provide a progression through the Early Learning Goals for children. - Unit plans are annotated daily to ensure maximum progress for all children. - Key word lists provide an additional structured spelling plan linked to Phonics.
+- Language and Literacy plans in the Foundation Stage provide a progression through the Early Learning Goals for children. - Weekly Literacy plans from Year One to Year Six provide a progression of word level, sentence level and text level skills throughout the school. - Key word lists provide an additional structured spelling plan linked to Phonics.
 The lists are used to support word level work. - Phonics trackers provide a detailed picture of the progression in phonics.